SaiPavanKiran/PasswordManager/README.md

 # Password Manager Android Application

-## ⚠️ Main Warning
-**Important:** To use this application, you must have at least one fingerprint enrolled in your device's settings.
-This requirement will be optional in future releases.

 ## Project Overview
 The Password Manager Android Application allows users to securely store their usernames and passwords locally on their devices.
 The stored data is protected using the AES encryption algorithm, ensuring that user credentials remain safe and private.
-The application features a user-friendly interface for managing credentials and includes biometric authentication for added security.
+The application features a user-friendly interface for managing credentials.

 ### Key Features
 - **Secure Storage:** All usernames and passwords are stored locally using AES encryption.
-- **Biometric Authentication:** Users must authenticate using their fingerprint to access the app.
-- **Password Strength Indicator:** Provides real-time feedback on the strength of the entered password.
 - **Add Credentials:** Users can add new account details (Account Name, Username, Password) using a bottom sheet form.
-A button is available to generate strong passwords.
 - **View and Manage Credentials:** Users can view, edit, or delete their saved credentials from a list.
+- **Biometric Authentication:** Users must authenticate using their fingerprint to access the application.
+- **Password Strength Indicator:** Indicates the strength of the entered password below the password field.
+- **Password Generator:** A button in the add bottom sheet generates a strong password for the user.

+## Main Warning Note
+> **Warning:** Users must enroll at least one fingerprint in the device settings to enter this application.
+This requirement will be made optional in future releases.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: